po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/12-Stu_Arrays/README.md

 ## 🏆 Bonus

-Fun fact: The maximum number of elements in an array is 4,294,967,295!

-Thankfully, there is no need to count the number of elements in an array by hand.
-What is the array property used to return the number of elements in an array?
+What array property can be used to determine the number of elements in an array?
+Why might this be useful?